skillmaker-dev/packApp/README.md

 - inside every scene there is a *Back* button and also there is some buttons like : **chercher** **Enregistrer** ...

 - We are going to use **SQLite** database.
-- We are going to use **TableView** to display products and orders ( each row contains labels ).
+- We are going to use **TableView** to display products and orders.

 - We are going to add some features in upcoming versions: PDF export, Qr code generator...

-- Note that this is still not a complete application, only some scenes are made.

-- **rootPage.fxml** is the login scene.
-- **rootPageController.java** is the login scene controller

 - Feel free to commit.